 Who should deposit their work in the repository?

 All academic researchers are required to add their research outputs to the repository.
-Doing so within three months of being accepted for publication ensures compliance with the open access policy for REF 2021.
+Doing so within three months of being accepted for publication ensures that you meet the requirements of the REF open access policy.

-Academic staff are required to deposit digital copies of refereed and accepted research documents.
-Research associates, research assistants, research students and other members of University staff can also deposit digital copies of refereed and accepted research documents.
+Academic staff are required to deposit digital copies of refereed and accepted research outputs.
+Research associates, research assistants, research students and other members of University staff are also encouraged to deposit digital copies of their work.

 What type of work should be deposited?

 All types of research output.
 Journal articles, conference papers, posters, book chapters, datasets, and PhD theses should all be deposited.
+(PhD theses awarded by Edinburgh Napier will be deposited on your behalf.)
 For those active in the arts and creative industries, a descriptive record of your intellectual output is acceptable.
 This includes material which has been displayed, performed or publicly shown, where those documents or materials constitute work carried out during the course of your employment at the university.